hyesooklim/d-IBF-Decoding-Implementation/README.md

 ---

 We found out that hash indexes generated from idSum field have the same role of sigSum field, since they can be used in differentiating one idSum from another.
-Hence, ther is no need to allocate a large number of bits for sigSum.
+Hence, there is no need to allocate a large number of bits for sigSum.